riccardopersiani/eth-fidelity-points-dapp/README.md

 __❍__ Express: server for authentication via OAuth and for performing the PSD2 payment.

+__ __ Firebase: database for managing the web client authentication.

 ### :page_with_curl: __Instructions__:

 **1)** Go on the Infura website to get an Infura key: [infura.io](https://infura.io).